 If you are contemplating a career move to academia or interested in pursuing clerkships opportunities, these resources may be of interest to you:

-- Academic Job Market: Alumni interested in the teaching market should consult this resources page from the Academic Careers Committee.
-Each alum interested in teaching can contribute a profile, and should consider the new Visiting Assistant Professor program.
+- Academic Job Market: Alumni interested in the teaching market should consult the Academic Career Support page and the Visiting Assistant Professor program.

 - Clerkships: Alumni interested in the clerkships should visit our judicial clerkship page to learn more on the value of clerkships and the various clerkship opportunities available to Duke Law alumni.